 Notice of application

-On the same day you make the application, you are required to give notice by fixing a notice of the application to the premises so that it can be read easily by members of the public who are not on the premises.
-You also have to make sure the notice remains continuously in place until the consultation period ends.
-You must use our template notice for this process.
+On the same day you make the application, you are required to fix a notice of the application to the premises so that it can be read easily by members of the public who are not on the premises.
+You must make sure the notice remains continuously in place until the consultation period ends.
+A failure to follow these requirements could invalidate the licence which you have been granted.

 Download our Pavement Licence template notice.